splekhanov/junit5-selenide-example/README.md

 # What tests do

-Two simple search test cases (positive and negative).
+Simple search test case
-1. Search query and checking first 5 results relevance
+1. Search query and checking that there's at least 1 result found
-2. Search query which doesn't return any results
 - - - -

 ## Setup: